rcardin/rcardin.github.io/_drafts/a-cameo-that-is-worth-an-oscar.markdown

 Much better.
 We have captured the context for a single request to `StoreFinder` as the context of a dedicated actor.
 The original sender of `StoreFinder` actor was captured by the constant `originalSender` and shared with the anonymous actors using a _closure_.

 It's easy, isn't it?
-This simple trick is know as the _Extra pattern_.
-However, we are searching for a _Cameo_ for our movie.
+This simple trick is known as the _Extra pattern_.
+However, we are searching for a _Cameo_ in our movie.

-### Presenting the final Cameo pattern
+### Finally presenting the Cameo pattern
 The Extra pattern is very useful when the code inside the anonymous actors is very small and trivial.
-Otherwise, it pollutes the main actor with details that do not belongs to its responsibility (one for all, actor creation).
+Otherwise, it pollutes the main actor with details that do not belong to its responsibility (one for all, actor creation).

 > It is also similar to lambdas, in that using an anonymous instance gives you less information in stack traces on the JVM, is harder to use with a debugging tool, and is easier to close over state.